scdenney/national-identity-cbc-taiwan-korea/README.md

 # The Boundaries of Belonging: An Experimental Approach to National Identity Measurement in Taiwan and South Korea

-This repository contains materials related to the working paper.
+This repository contains materials related to the paper.

+## Authors
 **Steven Denney (Leiden University)**
 **H. Christoph Steinhardt (University of Vienna)**